kevinmilner/cybershake-analysis/study_20_2_rsqsim_4841/site_hazard_USC_ASK2014_Vs30Simulation/README.md

 *[(top)](#table-of-contents)*

 These plots show the contribution of each fault source to the hazard curves.
 The same set of sources are plotted for both simulation values (left) and GMPE values (right).
-Sources are sorted in the legend (and colored by) their contrubution in the simulation results at the **POE=4.0E-4** level, and only the top 10 sources are plotted.
+Sources are sorted in the legend (and colored by) their risk-targeted ground motion in the simulation results, and only the top 10 sources are plotted.

 *NOTE: Source curves are not mututally exclusive.
 For the case of multi fault ruptures, a single rupture can be included in the curve for multiple sources*